mendix/docs/content/en/docs/refguide/version-control/_index.md

 {{% alert color="info" %}}

 You are expected to merge branch lines into the main line before upgrading to a version that is one or more **major** versions newer than the current one.
+It is also highly recommended to either commit or revert all changes before such an upgrade so there are no uncommitted changes during the upgrade.

 {{% /alert %}}